 “Who are you with?
 Are you on submission yet?
 How much did you get?
 What houses are you looking at?
 What are you working on next?
 Do you have a plan?
 Is this too many questions in succession?”

-And these are my favorite people, having recently edged out geeks, librarians, parents of toddlers and gay dudes, who are particularly close to my heart.
+And these are my favorite people, having recently edged out geeks, librarians, and parents of toddlers, who are particularly close to my heart.
 You can talk to writers and they will have smart follow up questions.
 You can talk structure.
 You can talk money.
 You can be frank about how this first draft of your next project makes you want to drink.
 Writers are the best people.
 Very few of them seem to be introverted, and thus far, no one has made me feel small.

 “Your agent is Caitlin Blasdell?
 Oh, that’s good, I guess.
 My agent is a FIRE-BREATHING T-REX.
 I’m her only client.”